-The failure (i.e., TE) driven adaptation of the kinematic plan leads to large and fast movement changes that are arguably costly in terms of control and energy (Todorov and Jordan, 2002, Scott,
+The failure (i.e., TE) driven adaptation of the kinematic plan leads to large and fast movement changes that are arguably costly in terms of control and energy [24,64].

-2004).
 It is, therefore, possible that in our daily lives, to reduce the control cost, kinematic plan adaptation remains inactive during the performance of most movements, as they are overlearned and rarely lead to failure.
 This plan adaptation is likely activated only when there is a (probably unexpected) failure.
 When a failure is experienced, the kinematic plan adaptation process helps the brain to quickly acquire success or reward, even at the expense of large high energy movement changes, after which it is again left to the internal model adaptation to optimize the movement relative to this new movement plan.
-In conclusion, our study provides behavioral evidence to exhibit that human motor learning is shaped by the hierarchical interactions between the two learning processes; a higher kinematic plan adaptation structure may allow the brain to negotiate unexpected behavioral failures in an ever-changing and diverse environment around us.
+Furthermore, task success or failure definitively depends on task requirements.
+In our study, as TE determines whether the task is successful or not, the participants prioritized TE over LD.
+However, if participants were instructed that the task goal is to make a reaching trajectory with a certain magnitude of LD, they would prioritize LD over TE.
+Moreover, when the failure is indicated by a binary (success or failure) feedback but not a signed error feedback like TE, LD may be more prioritized as suggested in a previous study [65].
+Importantly, whatever the task goal or the feedback type is, our results suggest that the presence of failure may activate the kinematic plan adaptation to quickly achieve the goal.
+In conclusion, our study provides behavioral evidence to exhibit that human motor learning is shaped by the hierarchical interactions between the two learning processes; a higher kinematic plan adaptation driven by failure, and a lower internal model adaptation.
+This hierarchical motor adaptation structure may allow the brain to negotiate unexpected behavioral failures in an ever-changing and diverse environment around us.